FarmBot-Docs/farmbot-software/v13/The-FarmBot-Web-App/photos/weed-detection.md

 %}

 # Step 1: Select color range

 The weed detector software needs a range of color to look for when determining what is a plant and what is soil or other background.
 Use the sliders for **HUE**, **SATURATION**, and **VALUE** to select a range of colors you want to detect.
 The color boxes will give an indication of the range selected.
 For the hue slider, a green color range is approximately `30` to `90`.

 ![weed detection color range inputs](_images/weed_detection_color_range_inputs.png)

-# Step 2: Tune processing parameters
-Once an image has been taken with the camera, the weed detector software will process it.
-There are several processing parameters available (**BLUR**, **MORPH**, and **ITERATION**) that can help you fine tune the system to perform the best in your environment.
-It is recommended to use the default values at first, run a test, and then experiment with the processing parameter values to see how the results change.

-# Step 3: Detect weeds
+# Step 2: Detect weeds

 Move the FarmBot over a section of soil.
 Press <span class="fb-button fb-green">detect weeds</span> to instruct FarmBot to take a photo and then process that image with the weed detection software.
 Any weeds found in the image will appear in the map, and be listed as **PENDING** in the weeds panel.
 See [Weeds](../weeds.md) for additional information.

 ![weeds panel and weeds in map](_images/weeds_panel_and_weeds_in_map.png)

 <span class="fb-button fb-green">scan current image</span> can be used to run weed detection on an image already taken, instead of taking a new photo.

-# Scan the entire garden
+# Step 3: Scan the entire garden

 Detect weeds across FarmBot's entire bed by creating a sequence of movements in a grid pattern with a <span class="fb-step fb-run-farmware">detect weeds</span> command at each grid point.
 For step-by-step instructions, see the [Scan the Garden for Weeds How-to guide](../../FarmBot-Software/how-to-guides/scan-the-garden-for-weeds.md).

-# Remove weeds with FarmBot
+# Step 4: Remove weeds with FarmBot

-Weed removal can be performed by creating a weed removal sequence that uses the weeding tool on weeds (points) in the farm designer.
+Weed removal can be performed by creating a weed removal sequence that uses the weeding tool on weeds in the farm designer.

 # How it works